BlogEmployee Communication Best Practices

 Another challenge for change management communication is the lack of adequate communication technology.
 In the era of digital workplace transformation, relying solely on traditional modes of communication like emails or intranet might not be sufficient.
 Digital adoption platforms can help simplify and streamline the process.

+Why does change management fail?
 You can learn from both the success and failures of change management endeavors.
-But here are a couple of examples of epic fails.
+But here are two examples of epic failures.
 They show that even top companies don’t always get it right.

 It’s no secret that GM filed for bankruptcy in 2009.
 It’s also no secret that the federal government wrote off billions to try and save the company.
 Maybe GM was already too far gone to rely on change management.
 But if it had harnessed the power of positive communication in the early stage of their failure, who knows what would have happened?